The electromagnetic field equations for moving media

-The equation (\ref{gi}) coincides, without any changes, with the last two terms, i.e., the terms with $\gamma _{5}\gamma _{0}$ and $\gamma _{5}\gamma _{i}$, in the equation for vacuum, (8) in [19].
-As already stated, in (\ref {gi}), Faraday's law and the law that expresses the absence of magnetic charge are \emph{inseparably} connected in one law.
-But, as in the discussion of equation (\ref{e}), we can make the comparison of equation ( \ref{gi}) with the usual form of Maxwell's equations for stationary media, which deals with 3-vectors.
-The equation with 3-vectors that expresses the absence of magnetic charge
+The equation (\ref{gi}) coincides, without any changes, with the last two terms, i.e., the terms with $\gamma _{5}\gamma _{0}$ and $\gamma _{5}\gamma _{i}$, in the equation for vacuum, Eq.
+(8) in [18].
+As already stated, in ( \ref{gi}), Faraday's law and the law that expresses the absence of magnetic charge are \emph{inseparably} connected in one law.
+But, as in the discussion of Eq. (\ref{e}), we can make the comparison of Eq. (\ref{gi}) with the usual form of Maxwell's equations for stationary media, which deals with 3D vectors.
+The equation with 3D vectors that expresses the absence of magnetic charge

-can be constructed from the term with $\gamma _{5}\gamma _{0}$ in (\ref{gi}) in the same way as equations (\ref{p4}) and (\ref{p5}) are constructed from equation (\ref{e}).
-The obtained equation (\ref{g2}) is equation (9-6)(2) in [13], or equation (4.5) (4) in [12], etc. Similarly, the terms with $\gamma _{5}\gamma _{i}$ will give the equation with 3-vectors, Faraday's law,
+can be constructed from the term with $\gamma _{5}\gamma _{0}$ in (\ref{gi}) in the same way as Eqs. (\ref{p4}) and (\ref{p5}) are constructed from Eq. ( \ref{e}).
+The obtained Eq. (\ref{g2}) is Eq.
+(4.5) (4) in [15], or Eq.
+(9-6)(2) in [28], or Eq.
+(4.140) in [29], or Eq.
+(7.55)(ii) in [26], etc. Similarly, the terms with $\gamma _{5}\gamma _{i}$ will give the equation with 3D vectors, Faraday's law,

-what is equation (9-6)(3) in [13], or equation (4.5) (1) in [12], etc. (The components of vectors $E$, $B$, $P$, $M$ with superscripts ($E^{i}$, $B^{i}$ , $P^{i}$, $M^{i}$) from (\ref{e}) are identified with the components of the usual 3-vectors and $\varepsilon ^{0123}=1$.)
-As already mentioned, Maxwell's equations in terms of $\mathbf{E}$, $\mathbf{B}$, $\mathbf{P}$ and $\mathbf{M}$, equations (4.5) in [12], i.e. (\ref{p4}), (\ref{p5}), (\ref{g2} ) and (\ref{g3}) here, are said to be in the Amp\`{e}rian form.
+what is Eq.
+(4.5) (1) in [15], or Eq.
+(9-6)(3) in [28], or Eq.
+(4.141) in [29], or Eq.
+(7.55)(iii) in [26], etc. (The components of vectors $E$, $B$, $ P$, $M$ with superscripts ($E^{i}$, $B^{i}$, $P^{i}$, $M^{i}$) from (\ref{e} ) are identified with the components of the usual 3D vectors and $ \varepsilon ^{0123}=1$.)
+As already mentioned, Maxwell's equations in terms of $\mathbf{E}$, $\mathbf{B}$, $\mathbf{P}$ and $\mathbf{M}$, Eqs.
+(4.5) in [15], i.e., (\ref{p4}), (\ref{p5}), (\ref{g2}) and (\ref{g3}) here, are said to be in the Amp\`{e}rian form.